DmitriySemenov/SDCE_Project2_Advanced-Lane-Lines/README.md

 The drawing function `draw_lane_bounds()` is located in the [eighth code cell](AdvancedLaneLineDetection.ipynb#DrawLane) of the notebook.

 It uses the lane polynomial fit information to generate the x-axis coordinates of the lane lines for each y-axis coordinate.
-Then, it recasts those coordinates numpy array manipulation and then draws a polygon in the warped perspective using the coordinates and OpenCV's `fillPoly()` function.
+Then, it recasts those coordinates using numpy array manipulation and then draws a polygon in the warped perspective using the coordinates and OpenCV's `fillPoly()` function.

 ``` python
 cv2.fillPoly(color_warp, np.int_([pts]), (0,255, 0))